image_classification.Dataset#

 - class maite.protocols.image_classification.Dataset(*args, **kwargs)[source]#

-A dataset protocol for image classification ML subproblem providing datum-level data access.
+A dataset protocol for image classification AI task providing datum-level data access.

 Implementers must provide index lookup (via